 Gardening can be expensive and time-consuming.
 The tools, materials, and seeds all add up especially if you don’t start with a plan in mind.
-This year, we are starting our first big no-till garden.
-We have been researching the most affordable ways to go about it.
+This year, we are starting our first big no-till garden and have been researching the most affordable ways to go about it.
 Keep reading to learn how to start your own no-till garden for cheap–or even free if you’re extra thrifty!

 What is a No-Till Garden?